Thomas Szasz

 Thomas Stephen Szasz (/sɑːs/ SAHSS-'; Szász Tamás István [saːs]; 15 April 1920 – 8 September 2012) was a Hungarian-American academic and psychiatrist.
-He served for most of his career as professor of psychiatry at the State University of New York Upstate Medical University in Syracuse, New York.
+He served for most of his career as professor of psychiatry at the State University of New York Upstate Medical University.
 A distinguished lifetime fellow of the American Psychiatric Association and a life member of the American Psychoanalytic Association, he was best known as a social critic of the moral and scientific foundations of psychiatry, as what he saw as the social control aims of medicine in modern society, as well as scientism.
-His books The Myth of Mental Illness (1961) and The Manufacture of Madness (1970) set out some of the arguments most associated with him.

-Szasz argued throughout his career that mental illness is a metaphor for human problems in living, and that mental illnesses are not "illnesses" in the sense that physical illnesses are, and that except for a few identifiable brain diseases, there are "neither biological or chemical tests nor biopsy or necropsy findings for verifying DSM diagnoses."

 Szasz maintained throughout his career that he was not anti-psychiatry but rather that he opposed coercive psychiatry.
-He was a staunch opponent of civil commitment and involuntary psychiatric treatment, but he believed in and practiced psychiatry and psychotherapy between consenting adults.
+He was a staunch opponent of civil commitment and involuntary psychiatric treatment, but he believed in and practiced psychiatry and psychotherapy that involved consenting adults.

-Life
+Life and death

-Szasz was born to Jewish parents Gyula and Lily Szász on April 15, 1920, in Budapest, Hungary.
-In 1938, Szasz moved to the United States, where he attended the University of Cincinnati for his Bachelor of Science in physics, and received his M.D. from the same university in 1944.
-Szasz completed his residency requirement at the Cincinnati General Hospital, then worked at the Chicago Institute for Psychoanalysis from 1951–56, and then for the next five years was a member of its staff – taking 24 months out for duty with the U.S. Naval Reserve.
+Szasz was born on April 15, 1920, in Budapest, Hungary, the second son of Jewish parents Gyula and Lily Szász.
+In 1938, the family moved to the United States, where he attended the University of Cincinnati for his Bachelor of Science in physics, followed by an MD.

+Szasz completed his residency requirement at the Cincinnati General Hospital, then trained as a psychoanalyst at Chicago Institute for Psychoanalysis from 1951 to 1956.
+He took a position as a professor at State University of New York in 1956 and received tenure in 1962, taking 24 months out for duty as a practicing psychiatrist with the U.S. Naval Reserve.
-In 1962, Szasz received a tenured position in medicine at the State University of New York.
-Szasz had first joined SUNY in 1956.

 Szasz had two daughters.
 His wife, Rosine, died in 1971.
 Szasz's colleague Jeff Schaler described her death as a suicide.

-Szasz's views of psychiatry were influenced by the writings of Frigyes Karinthy.

-Death

-Thomas Szasz ended his own life on September 8, 2012.
-He had previously suffered a fall and would have had to live in chronic pain otherwise.
-Szasz argued for the right to suicide in his writings.
+Thomas Szasz ended his own life on September 8, 2012, after suffering a painful spinal-compression fracture from a recent fall.
+Szasz had previously argued for the right to die in his writings.